 7. MPC Technology Reinforces Hardware Isolation

 Hardware Isolation Modules (HSMs and Secure Enclaves) are an important means of protecting cryptographic material when the system is compromised.
-But HSMs alone are not sufficient for providing the most secure solution to protecting your private key.
+But HSMs alone are not sufficient for providing the best solution for your private key security.

 Likewise, MPC alone is only part of the solution.